zwave-js/node-zwave-js/packages/core/api.md

     days: (num: number) => number;
 }>;

-// Warning: (ae-missing-release-tag) "timestampFormatShort" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "timestampFormatShort" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export const timestampFormatShort = "HH:mm:ss.SSS";

-// Warning: (ae-missing-release-tag) "timestampPadding" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "timestampPadding" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export const timestampPadding: string;

-// Warning: (ae-missing-release-tag) "timestampPaddingShort" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "timestampPaddingShort" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export const timestampPaddingShort: string;

-// Warning: (ae-missing-release-tag) "topologicalSort" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "topologicalSort" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public
 export function topologicalSort<T>(graph: GraphNode<T>[]): T[];

-// Warning: (ae-missing-release-tag) "TranslatedValueID" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "TranslatedValueID" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public
 export interface TranslatedValueID extends ValueID {